Myszczur/Myszczur/README.md

 ### About me 😄😄🤔

-Programming has always been my passion 😎, and now thanks to the IT CodersLab school 💖💖 I have made this dream come true.
+Programming has always been my passion 😎, and now thanks to the CodersLab school of IT 💖💖 I have made this dream come true.
 Of all languages, Java has stolen my heart.

 Of course my heart is still open to other languages as the programming world is what I love.